Highlights of the Program

 11:00 - 11:30

-PANEL DISCUSSION ON THE ROLE OF CCUS AND CDR IN ACHIEVING NET ZERO EMISSION TARGET
+PANEL DISCUSSION ON THE ROLE OF CCUS AND CDR IN ACHIEVING NET-ZERO EMISSIONS TARGET

 • Confronting barriers to large-scale CCUS and CDR deployment while ensuring these technologies are not a license to continue emitting